PayFabric/Release-Notes/README.md

 # Change Log - 10/23/2024 Release

-**ADDED.** PayFabric authentication is being updated to align with the security policies from Global Payments.
+**ADDED.** PayFabric authentication is being updated to require multi-factor authentication for all users.
+All users will need to validate their email address and configure multi-factor authentication after this release.

 **UPDATED.** Change the invocation method with Nodus Framework assemble.

 **UPDATED.** Change SMS provider.

-**UPDATED.** Vulnerabilities Fix.
+**UPDATED.** Security Enhancements.

 **ADDED.** Integrate with Pendo to improve the user experience and monitor user engagement, track key metrics, and deliver targeted in-app messages and guides.